-The following regulations issued under authority of section 21a-235 pertain to the administration and enforcement of sections 21a-231 to 21a-235, inclusive, of the general statutes.
-These regulations and the provisions herein set forth apply to the manufacture, repair and renovation of all articles of bedding and upholstered furniture intended for sale and to such articles when offered for sale or resale, or exchange or lease, or consignment or delivery in consignment for sale, resale, exchange or lease, and shall apply to all persons including manufacturing establishments, both wholesale and retail, when such articles are in their possession for such purpose.
+The following regulations issued under authority of section 21a-235 of the Connecticut General Statutes pertain to the administration and enforcement of sections 21a-231 to 21a-235, inclusive, of the [general statutes] Connecticut General Statutes.
+[These regulations and the provisions herein set forth] Sections 21a-235-1 to 21a-235-25, inclusive, of the Regulations of Connecticut State Agencies apply to the manufacture, repair and renovation of all articles of bedding and upholstered furniture intended or offered for sale, [and to such articles when offered for sale or] resale, [or] exchange or lease, or consignment or delivery in consignment for sale, resale, auction, exchange or lease, and shall apply to all persons including manufacturing establishments, both wholesale and retail, when such articles are in their possession for such purpose.